 This would be what is called "self-dealing."
 If the POA document itself allows self dealing transactions, it would most likely be ok assuming that the terms of the transaction are fair.
 But self-dealing transactions are looked at very closely, so it needs to be a fair deal based on fair values.

 Our grandmother died in 2003, having previously (1988) signed a Quit-Claim Deed giving her house to my brother, reserving life use for herself.
-She had no assets when she passed other than the 'life use' clause; we neglected to probate her will (out of ignorance) and now cannot locate the will....
+She had no assets when she passed other than the 'life use' clause; we neglected to probate her will (out of ignorance) and now cannot locate the...
 Read more »

 Unfortunately the only way to get rid of the life use is to probate your grandmother's estate.
 An estate tax return reflecting the full value of the property needs to be filed with the probate court and a certificate releasing the estate tax be issued and recorded.
 This terminates the life use...Read more »

 I know this sounds pretty easy but my confusion is in naming a different guardian.
 Do i have to specifically call her out?
 If i name my in-laws first and I die, does my wife share custody with them?
 Or does she by default get full custody, and so they would not have to look at my will for purposes...
 Read more »

 my father passed away in 1976 without a will.
 My mother stayed with the home and raised us in.. she recently sold the home . my question is are me and my siblings entitled to any monies from her selling the house.

 The answer depends on how she owned the home.
 Most likely, she and your father owned the home as Joint Tenants with Right of Survivorship.
 This would mean that both of them owned the entire interest in the property equally and entirely, so when your father died, she would have remained as the...Read more »